NeoGeographyToolkit/StereoPipeline/docs/tools/sfm_merge.rst

 If there are more than two maps, the second is merged to the first, which is then merged with the third, etc.

 The produced map must be bundle-adjusted to refine it, using ``rig_calibrator`` (with or without the rig constraint).

+The inputs must satisfy one of the naming conventions in :numref:`rig_data_conv`.
+This program supports the option ``--image_sensor_list`` for when the directory structure or filenames do not have enough information on sensor types and timestamps.

 The output map can be visualized in ``stereo_gui`` (:numref:`stereo_gui_nvm`).